lcnogueira/btc-converter-tool/README.md

 # BTC Converter CLI

-A CLI to convert bitcoint to any provided currency.
+A CLI to convert bitcoin to any provided currency.

 ## Contributing